Norm of the North: Sequels

 Following the release of the film, three direct-to-video sequels were released.
-Norm of the North: Keys to the Kingdom had a limited theatrical release on January 11, 2018, with a home release on February 12.
+Norm of the North: Keys to the Kingdom had a limited theatrical release in January 2019, with a home release on February 12.
 Norm of the North: King Sized Adventure was released for home release and on digital on June 11, 2019, while Norm of the North: Family Vacation was released on February 25, 2020.

 Maya Kay is the only cast member to return for the sequels, while Norm is voiced by Andrew Toth.